Short and Dry Version

 Long and Romantic Version

 In the fall of 2001, Jeffrey enrolled in Carnegie Mellon University's School of Art with a concentration in Printmaking and a focus on intaglio.
 Three months later, he was initiated as a brother of the Theta Xi fraternity.
-During his undergraduate time, Jeffrey began working with self-portrait digital photography, installation, and performance art.
+During his undergraduate time, Jeffrey began working with self-portrait digital photography, performance art, and a new love of installation art thanks to his frequent visits to the Mattress Factory.
 His interest in identity and American culture was nurtured by his mentor professor, Ayanah Moor.
 In 2005, Jeffrey received his BFA with honors and finally came out of the closet.
 He continued to reside in Pittsburgh, Pennsylvania where he worked as a bartender at the popular downtown gay nightclub before moving to Bushwick, Brooklyn.
 While in Bushwick, he participated in Bushwick Open Studios, created the Dream Captcha, and tried to make it in NYC.

 In 2009, Jeffrey faced the reality of the Great Recession and enrolled in the graduate program at San Francisco Art Institute with a concentration in New Genres and a focus on installation and performance art.
 His interest in identity and globalization was nurtured by his mentor professor, Allan deSouza.
 During his graduate time, Jeffrey focused more attention to his writing practice, eventually becoming one of eight international MFA students to write about the graduate art experience for Art21 Blog.
 In 2011, he received his MFA with honors and entered one of his thesis sculptures, GayGayGay robe, into ArtPrize, the international art competition in Grand Rapids, Michigan, which showed at the Westminster Presbyterian Church organized by Reverend Anne Wierich.